Free Document Retention Policy Templates

 Approvers

-Therefore, a template should have entries to enlist the name of the approvers, job titles, and their responsibilities, such as review requests, decision-making, or ensuring legal and regulatory obligations are fulfilled.
-This information lets employees know who to contact under specific situations.
+Therefore, a template should have entries to enlist the names of the approvers, job titles, and their responsibilities, such as review requests, decision-making, or ensuring legal and regulatory obligations are fulfilled.
+This information lets employees know who to contact in specific situations.
 Then, the approval process needed to implement deviations must be defined.
 This may entail submitting a request or justifying the deviation to the respective approver.

 Appendix